calmripple/nolebase/README_EN.md

 Tags make the document easier to search and link together.
 They also make it more convenient to find related documents after reading one, enabling readers to continue exploring related topics more easily.

-In the past, [Nólëbase](https://nolebase.ayaka.io) used [Obsidian](https://obsidian.md)'s [basic tag](https://help.obsidian.md/Editing+and+formatting/Tags) `#tag`(which I call "plain tags")to mark pages.
+In the past, [存在与知](https://nolebase.ayaka.io) used [Obsidian](https://obsidian.md)'s [basic tag](https://help.obsidian.md/Editing+and+formatting/Tags) `#tag`(which I call "plain tags")to mark pages.
 However, plain tags embedded in the main text are not conducive to programmatic processing, and using [structured tags (or nested tags)](https://help.obsidian.md/Editing+and+formatting/Tags#Nested+tags)directly in the body of the text can cause confusion.
-To better integrate with [Nólëbase Integrations](https://nolebase-integrations.ayaka.io) for fully automated tag processing and to optimize the overall reading experience, now [Nólëbase](https://nolebase.ayaka.io) adds a `tags` field to the [frontmatter](https://github.com/jonschlinkert/gray-matter) of Markdown, which is compatible with [Obsidian](https://obsidian.md), for configuring page tags.
+To better integrate with [存在与知 Integrations](https://nolebase-integrations.ayaka.io) for fully automated tag processing and to optimize the overall reading experience, now [存在与知](https://nolebase.ayaka.io) adds a `tags` field to the [frontmatter](https://github.com/jonschlinkert/gray-matter) of Markdown, which is compatible with [Obsidian](https://obsidian.md), for configuring page tags.

 ##### Markdown Writing Example